I have to decide in like, two weeks my future carer! I’m more inclined to health courses thoughposted almost 7 years ago

 now i’m a video editor at a production company. although i’m having so much fun in my job right now, i don’t see myself doing it for the next 10 years of my life.

 i want something else but I still don’t know what that is!
-LOL.posted over 6 years ago
+LOL.posted almost 7 years ago

 I’m 26, working as an office manager and financial bookkeeper for a law office.
 I never thought I’d end up here, and I don’t see myself staying here in the long term.
 I actually never got to finish college so I was thinking of going back.

 I majored in Anthropology, loved it but as a career not for me.
 My goal is to become a social worker but there is a possibility of teaching elementary school.
-But I really do love fashion and designing, my bf and sisters constantly tell me to pursue it and I just might but it would be a side job first.posted over 6 years ago
+But I really do love fashion and designing, my bf and sisters constantly tell me to pursue it and I just might but it would be a side job first.posted almost 7 years ago

 I have always wanted to be a fashion designer since I was a child.
 I still have my little drawings somewhere.
 Right now I’m in my second year of university studying Fashion Design.
 I am planning to open an online boutique of one offs not just clothing but art aswell during the next academic year.
 However, this is my dream be a respected designer, not super famous even though it would be nice, respected independent designer would be good enough for me.